ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 | 10 IOPS/GB | Demanding storage workloads | 10-4,800 | 48,000 |
 {: caption="IOPS tier profiles and performance levels for each tier" caption-side="bottom"}

-¹For the 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
+¹ For the 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
 A single file share that is accessed by only one client is limited to 48,000 IOPS.

 The total maximum IOPS is rounded up to the next multiple of 10 when the IOPS calculation results in IOPS less than or equal to 48,000 IOPS.
 The total maximum IOPS is rounded up to the next multiple of 100 for IOPS calculations that result in IOPS greater than 48,000 IOPS up to 96,000 IOPS.
 {: note}